 Some of the first medicines used to treat depression were tricyclic antidepressants and monoamine oxidase inhibitors (MAOIs).
 Both types affect the availability of certain neurotransmitters (chemicals in the brain) that are thought to play a role in depression.
 While these medicines can be very effective in some forms of depression, doctors usually no longer use them as first-line treatments because of concerns about side effects.
 They can have more severe safety risks due to certain drug or food interactions and also can be very dangerous in overdose.
 However, they are still the right choice for some people with depression -- especially if newer antidepressants don't help.

 Other drugs that are not actually antidepressants can also help.
 For instance, some people recovering from depression will benefit from drugs for anxiety or insomnia.
-In addition, certain atypical antipsychotics -- (primarily used for schizophrenia or bibolar disorder) such as aripiprazole (Abilify), brexipipzole (Rexulti) or (Seroquel XR) -- have been shown to enhance the effect of antidepressant medicines for depression when an antidepressant alone isn't fully effective.
+In addition, certain atypical antipsychotics -- (primarily used for schizophrenia or bipolar disorder) such as aripiprazole (Abilify), brexipipzole (Rexulti) or quetiapine (Seroquel XR) -- have been shown to enhance the effect of antidepressant medicines for depression when an antidepressant alone isn't fully effective.

 - While not classified as a medication by the FDA, l-methylfolate (Deplin) has proven successful in treating depression.
 Considered a medical food or nutriceutical, it is a prescription strength form of the vitamin B known asfolate and helps regulate the neurotransmitters that control moods.
 It has been effective in treating treatment resistant depression.